ManashNepal/100-Days-of-Python/README.md

+# 100 Days of Python.

-This is my learning jouney journal of 100 Days Python.
+This is my learnings from 100 Days of Python.